-Using a Nest thermostat is one of the best ways to optimize the daily schedule of your heating and cooling.
-This smart thermostat can learn your preferences and automatically make changes.
-But as you might expect, it won’t work correctly or at all if you see an error code appear.
-The specific error code offers useful information about the underlying problem, something a trained technician can use to provide solutions that much sooner.
+Operating a Nest thermostat is one of the most convenient ways to optimize the daily schedule of your heating and cooling.
+This smart thermostat can be taught your preferences and automatically make improvements.
+But as you may expect, it won’t work properly or at all if you see an error code show up.
+The exact error code offers useful information about the root of the problem, something a trained technician can use to present solutions that much quicker.

-Let’s consider seven of the most likely error codes you could encounter on your Nest thermostat.
-We’ll walk you through the basics of each error code on top of how you could solve it and the projected cost to do so.
-Keep in mind that while the costs will ultimately depend on the precise Nest model, you can anticipate paying about $75-$200 for repairs.
-This should include things like travel and labor costs along with any specific parts required to finish repairs.
+Let’s consider seven of the most common error codes you might find on your Nest thermostat.
+We’ll walk you through the basics of each error code on top of how you can solve it and the projected cost to do so.
+Don’t forget that while the investment will ultimately be dependent on the exact Nest model, you can count on paying about $75-$200 for repairs.
+This should include travel and labor costs on top of any specific components necessary to complete repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is disconnected from the system.
-As this is a critical power error, the thermostat will change to the backup battery system.
-The error message will remain on the screen until the issue is dealt with.
+This critical error code is limited to new models of the Nest thermostat and shows up when the power is shut off.
+Because this is a critical power error, the thermostat will swap to the backup battery system.
+The error message will continue to be displayed until the issue is resolved.

-Losing power to your Nest thermostat can be for a number of reasons.
-The wiring might have disconnected or become damaged, or a disconnection could have occurred further along in the electrical system.
+Losing power to your Nest thermostat can be for numerous reasons.
+The wiring may have disconnected or become damaged, or a disconnection may have happened further along in the electrical system.
 This might be the circuit breaker, fuse box or system switch.
-A trained technician can inspect electrical connections and wiring until they uncover the root of the problem.
+A certified technician should inspect electrical connections and wiring until they find the root of the problem.

 e294 – Critical

 Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
-More specifically, the technician will need to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to make sure it’s not merely a software error.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and start checking connectors.
+More specifically, the technician should reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to ensure it’s not merely a software problem.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and start looking at connectors.

-They’ll detach the power and slowly inspect each wire, ensuring they are fully placed into the connector with the proper amount of bare copper.
-Once they locate the damaged connector, it can be replaced for a new one.
+They’ll detach the power and slowly inspect each wire, making sure they are fully attached into the connector with the proper amount of exposed copper.
+When they locate the damaged connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is especially hot.
-The HVAC system can shut down and stop delivering power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat depletes and the thermostat will finally power down.
-Presuming the breakers are on, you can examine a couple of other places before consulting a professional technician.
+This critical error code can surface when the weather outside is especially hot.
+The HVAC system can break down and stop delivering power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat drains and the thermostat will eventually power down.
+Assuming the breakers are on, you can search a few other places before contacting a professional technician.

-Because this error can consume your thermostat’s battery, the first step may be supplying enough power to find out if this specific error code is what you’re dealing with.
-You can detach the thermostat from its base and supply power by using a USB cable.
-If it presents error code 195, you should continue to visually inspect components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t detect anything wrong with these components, it will likely be best to get in touch with a pro.
+As this error can consume your thermostat’s battery, the first step might be providing enough power to determine if this specific error code is what you’re working with.
+You can separate the thermostat from its base and deliver power through a USB cable.
+Assuming it presents error code 195, you may continue to visually examine components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t find anything wrong with these components, it will likely be best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical issue with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than needed.
+Another critical error code, e103 suggests an electrical malfunction with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than necessary.
 This can stem from the breaker box, an error from the control board or through a defective connection in the thermostat.
-A technician should carefully inspect and test the Nest’s electrical system to figure out where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Your technician will cautiously investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it could still prevent you from using the Nest thermostat how you prefer to.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from obtaining sufficient power.
+Even though this error code isn’t critical, it might still stop you from using the Nest thermostat how you prefer to.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving sufficient power.
 You can examine the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
 If not, you can get a Nest Power Connector.

-With installation of a Nest Power Connector, you may notice error code E297 show up.
+With installation of a Nest Power Connector, you may notice error code E297 be displayed.
 This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector has already been installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Just like error code e103, e104 is a critical error originating from an overcurrent.
-If excessive power is being delivered through the Nest’s wiring, it could damage internal components and can even be a fire hazard.
-If you see this error code appear on your Nest thermostat and want to protect from electrical damage, it’s a good idea to turn the power off as soon as you can.
-You can then contact a professional technician with the necessary experience diagnosing and fixing electrical malfunctions.
+Like error code e103, e104 is a critical error that’s the result of an overcurrent.
+If excess power is being delivered inside the Nest’s wiring, it can damage internal components and may even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s suggested to switch the power off as soon as possible.
+You can then contact a professional technician with the necessary experience identifying and solving electrical damage.

 e73 – Critical